 This entry is my own translation of Céline’s Vivre avec un traducteur, mode d’emploi.
-I translated it with Céline’s permission.
+I translated it and used the above image with Céline’s permission.
 Céline, an English to French translator, blogs at Ma Voisine Millionnaire.

 Today’s post is for all the men and women out there who have crossed paths with a freelance translator—and have decided to live with him or her.
 Husbands, wives, boyfriends, girlfriends, civil union partners—this one is for you.
 This guide will help you understand the lifestyle and needs of your significant other.

 But let me remind you that I’m referring to freelance translators—not in-house ones.
 Self-employed translators are an entirely different breed, always on the prowl, ready to pounce on any possible lead … but we’ll get back to this later.

 When you head out for work, the translator is sitting at the desk, staring at the computer.
 When you get back from work, the translator is sitting at the desk, staring at the computer.

 While you’ve been going from meeting to business lunch to getting work done, time has stood still for the freelance translator.

 No, this is not true.
 As a matter of fact, the freelance translator has a remarkable ability to hold the same posture for hours on end.